jkvalk/check_couter/README.md

-#Nagios plugin to monitor SNMP counters diferentially
+#Nagios plugin to monitor SNMP counters differentially

 This plugin checks an SNMP counter and creates a cache file to store last run information: timestamp and counter value.